Top 30+ Celtic Symbols And Their Meanings

 Celtic Solomon’s Knot Symbol

-This type of ornament is considered a symbol of masculinity, wisdom, and strength of character, named after King Solomon.
-He was distinguished by the exceptional traits of a wise ruler and an influential person.
-The one wearing such an ornament positioned himself as a powerful and authoritative person.
+This type of ornament, named in honor of King Solomon, is considered a symbol of masculinity, wisdom, and strength of character.
+He was characterized by the exceptional traits of a wise ruler and a powerful man.
+A person wearing such an ornament positioned himself as a strong and authoritative person.

 12 Animalistic patterns